valermor/pages/README.rst

             assert_that(secure_area_page, is_loaded().with_timeout(PAGE_LOADING_TIMEOUT)
                         .with_polling(POLLING_INTERVAL))

-Notice how LoginPage needs only a reference to the driver that we have created in the setUp.
+Notice how the LoginPage needs only a reference to the driver that we have created in the setUp.
 We know the API already, so we are adding method calls to load() and wait\_until\_loaded().
 However, this will be explained in the next steps.

-Third step - loading Login page
+Third step - loading the Login page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Login page will extend the Page base class from our framework.
 One